Certifying optimality for convex quantum channel optimization problems: Background and notation

 One may then formulate the associated Lagrange dual problem:

 where

 for all $Y\in\Pos(\calY\otimes\calX)$ and $Z\in\Herm(\calX)$.

-The optimal value of the Lagrange dual problem \eqref{eq:Lagrange-dual-problem} is a lower-bound for the optimal value of the original problem \eqref{eq:primal-problem} (even if the function $f$ is not convex), which is a property known as weak duality. \emph{Slater's theorem} implies that if $f$ is convex, and there exists a positive definite operator $X\in\Pd(\calY\otimes\calX)$ such that $\Tr_{\calY}(X)=\I_{\calX}$ and $X\in\relint(\dom(f))$, then the problems \eqref{eq:primal-problem} and \eqref{eq:Lagrange-dual-problem} have the same optimal value.
+The optimal value of the Lagrange dual problem \eqref{eq:Lagrange-dual-problem} is a lower-bound for the optimal value of the original problem \eqref{eq:primal-problem} (even if the function $f$ is not convex), which is a property known as weak duality. \emph{Slater's theorem} implies that if $f$ is convex, and there exists a positive definite operator $X\in\Pd(\calY\otimes\calX)$ such that $\Tr_{\calY}(X)=\I_{\calX}$ and $X\in\relint(\dom(f))$, then the problems \eqref{eq:primal-problem} and \eqref{eq:Lagrange-dual-problem} have the same optimal value---a property known as \emph{strong duality}.
+(A proof of Slater's theorem can be found in Section 5.3.2 of \cite{Boyd2004}.)